-- ValueError If the key provided is not string type and containing only asciialphanumeric characters. - KeyError If the checkout does not contain metadata with the provided key.
+Raises KeyError - If the checkout does not contain metadata with the provided key.

-$values() \rightarrow Iterator[str]$
+values ( ) $\rightarrow$ Iterator[str]

 generator yielding all metadata values in the checkout

 For write enabled checkouts, is technically possible to iterate over the metadata object while adding/deleting data, in order to avoid internal python runtime errors (dictionary changed size during iteration we have to make a copy of they key list before beginning the loop.)
 While not necessary for read checkouts, we perform the same operation for both read and write checkouts in order in order to avoid differences.